gudrunhe/secdec/doc/source/util.rst

 CQuad
 ~~~~~

-For one dimensional integrals, we wrap the cquad integrator form the GNU scientifc library (gsl).
+For one dimensional integrals, we wrap the cquad integrator form the GNU scientific library (gsl).

 CQuad takes the following options:
  * ``epsrel`` -  The desired relative accuracy for the numerical evaluation.
 Default: ``0.01``.